tefi-sosa/OSSIRA/README.md

 - Add products to cart without having an account
 - Modify product quantity
 - See total price of items in cart
+- See order history (if they checked out while being logged in)
 - Search for items by name or type

 ## Future Features

 - Mobile Responsive
-- Order history available when if user checks out while being logged in
 - Change password

 ## Screenshots